dimuthuat/GettingandCleaning-/CodeBook.md

 1. Downloading and loading data onto R

 This step uses RCurl package to download the file to the working directory.
-It is extracted to a file called excerData meaning exercise data and unzipped.
+It is extracted to a file called **excerData** meaning exercise data and unzipped.

-2. Activity and  features data are activityLabels <- read.table("UCI HAR Dataset/activity_labels.txt", col.names = c("ActivityNo","ActivityName"))
+2. Activity and features data from  are assigned to the variables

-activityLabels
-features <- read.table("UCI HAR Dataset/features.txt", col.names = c("CodeNo","featureName"))
-head(features)
+* **activityLabels** :
+Data from activity_labels.txt is assigned to this name, with column names with column names "ActivityNo" and "ActivityName".
+Contains the list of exercises performed.

+* **features** :
+Data from features.txt is assigned to this name, with column names "CodeNo" and "featureName".
+Contains data features selected by the sensor signals.

-#load test data and assign them to "Test"
+3. Load test data and assign them to "Test"
-subjectTest <- read.table("UCI HAR Dataset/test/subject_test.txt", col.names = "subjectNames")
-subjectTest
-Xtest <- read.table("UCI HAR Dataset/test/X_test.txt", col.names = features$featureName )
-head(Xtest)
-Ytest <- read.table("UCI HAR Dataset/test/y_test.txt", col.names = "CodeNo")
-head(Ytest)
-Test <- cbind(subjectTest,Xtest,Ytest)
+* **subjectTest** : Data from subject_test.txt" is assigned, with column name, "subjectNames".

+* **Xtest** : Data from X_test.txt is assigned with column name, features$featureName.

+* **Ytest** : Data from y_test.txt is assigned with column name, CodeNo.

+* **Test** : created by merging subjectTest, Xtest and Ytest with **cbind()** function.

-#load train data and assign them to "Train"
+4. Load train data and assign them to "Train"
-subjectTrain <- read.table("UCI HAR Dataset/train/subject_train.txt", col.names = "subjectNames")
-subjectTrain
-Xtrain <- read.table("UCI HAR Dataset/train/X_train.txt", col.names = features$featureName)
-Xtrain
+* **subjectTrain** : Data from subject_train.txt is assigned with column name, "subjectNames".

+* **Xtrain** : Data from X_train.txt is assigned with column name, features$featureName.

-Ytrain <- read.table("UCI HAR Dataset/train/y_train.txt", col.names = "CodeNo")
+* **Ytrain** : Data from y_train.txt is assigned  col.names = "CodeNo")
 head(Ytrain)
 Train <- cbind(subjectTrain, Xtrain, Ytrain)